Blitta Prefecture: Climate

-The Rivers
+Rivers

 The river Anié and other neighboring rivers such as You, Toulé, and Kpawa water the town of Blitta.
 All these rivers are characterized by seasonal variations.
 In the dry season the flow of the rivers are at zero.
 At this time the people of Blitta really suffer because the water level is so scarce.

-The Infrastructure
+Infrastructure

 There are two markets that are held in Blitta.
 One of the markets is in Blitta-Gare, which is opened every Friday.
 The other market is located in Blitta-Carrfour and is held every Sunday.
 In these markets you can find anything from yams, corn, beans, goats, chickens, to school supplies and clothes.
 It is Blitta's shopping mall.
 Tchoukoutou, Togo's local beer is also a big commodity sold here.
 Both markets are easily accessible no matter where you are in Blitta.

 For people needing a place to stay, there are couple of hotels in Blitta: Sapin, Boyila, le balafon, le Campement...

 There is also a cultural center in Blitta-Gare that holds conferences and most of the town's festivals.